-Procedure for returning the gear to electric operation:
+Given below is the procedure for returning the gear to normal electric operation:

-a.
-Place the airplane on jacks.

-b.
-Landing gear circuit breaker should be disengaged.

-c.
-Pull landing gear emergency extension handle about halfway back, allowing gear to hang partially retracted.

-d.
-Re-engage circuit breaker and with landing gear control switch move end of the electric motor drive shaft into position about halfway back so that the slot in the drive shaft is near the mating pin on the torque tube.
+- a.
+Place aircraft on jack. - b.
+Landing gear circuit breaker should be disengaged. - c.
+Pull landing gear emergency extension handle about half way back, allowing gear to hang partially retracted. - d.
+Re-engage circuit breaker and with landing gear control switch move end of the electric motor drive shaft into position about half way back so that the slot in the drive shaft is near the mating pin on the torque tube. - e.
+Using the extension handle move the torque tube pin slightly back and forth until it can be engaged with the drive shaft slot, then push the parts together.

-e.
-Using the extension handle move the torque tube pin slightly back and forth until it can be engaged with the drive shaft slot, then push the parts together. f.
-Lock the drive shaft to the torque tube by pulling the motor release arm full back to the normal locked position.

-g.
-Disengage the extension handle and return to stowage.
+- f.
+Lock the drive shaft to the torque tube by pulling the motor release arm full back to the normal locked position. - g.
+Disengage the extension handle and return to stowage. - h.
+Check gear for proper operation.

-- h.
-Check gear for proper operation. - 5.
-Gear-Up Landing:
+5. Gear-Up Landing: